TELWARE CORPORATION SERVICE TERMS AND CONDITIONS

 2. Charges for Services; Billing and Payment.
 Customer is responsible for paying all charges that apply to the Services ordered on a proposal or used on a per-use basis by Customer, including items such as features, installation, labor, repair, long distance, International dialing and directory or operator assistance as specified on the proposal.
 Customer is responsible for taxes, surcharges, fees, and assessments that apply to the sale and use of Services, including how those may change in the future and regardless of whether such charges are identified in the Agreement.
 TelWare will bill Customer monthly for the Service, and all bills are due and payable upon receipt.
 Payment will be considered late if not paid by the due date reflected on the invoice.
 All amounts payable by Customer shall be made without setoff or counterclaim and without deduction.
 Billing at a location will begin upon the earlier of (i) the installation date (which may be the date administrative access to certain software-based Services is granted to Customer); (ii) thirty (30) days after delivery of the applicable facility and/or equipment to the Customer premises (if the delay in connection of the facility and/or equipment is due to Customer or its agent); (iii) the date the Company notifies a Customer that Service is available for use by Customer; (iv) the date that Service would have been available for use by Customer if Customer had fulfilled its performance obligations required to provision the Service.
 TelWare may choose to bill in full monthly increments with no proration for partial service periods when Service either starts or ends in the middle of a billing cycle.
 If installation of off-net Services is delayed due to action or inaction by Customer, then Customer shall be responsible for all associated third-party provider charges.
 In certain service areas, paper bills are available only upon request and for a monthly charge and billing for usage will round up to the next cent.
 If Customer authorizes payment by credit or debit card, then TelWare will not obtain further consent or provide additional notice before invoicing the credit or debit card for all amounts due and owing.

 3. Disputes.
-To dispute a bill, Customer must do so in good faith and deliver to TelWare in writing the specific basis for such dispute within sixty (60) days after the date on the bill.
+To dispute a bill, Customer must do so in good faith and deliver to TelWare in writing the specific basis for such dispute within (60) days from date of invoice.
+No product or service invoices over 60 days in age will be reviewed for disputes.
 If Customer does not follow this dispute process, the dispute shall be deemed waived.
 Each party has the right to discuss issues directly with the other party and TelWare may refuse to discuss issues through Customer's external representative.

 4. Partial Payments; Late Payments.
 TelWare may accept any payments Customer marks as being "payment in full" or as being settlement of any dispute without waiving any rights TelWare has to either collect the full payments from Customer.
 Customer is responsible for paying all costs and fees TelWare incurs as a result of collecting Customer's unpaid charges.
 If TelWare does not receive full payment when due or does not receive payment in immediately available funds, TelWare will add a late payment fee to the amounts owed and will calculate such fee as the total owed times interest at the maximum rate allowable by law.